metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Required:

-- `port` (String) Port can be an L4 port number, or a name in the form of 'http' or 'http-8080'.
+- `port` (String) Port can be an L4 port number, or a name in the form of 'http'or 'http-8080'.

 Optional:

 - `end_port` (Number) EndPort can only be an L4 port number.
 - `protocol` (String) Protocol is the L4 protocol.
-If omitted or empty, any protocol matches.
-Accepted values: 'TCP', 'UDP', 'SCTP', 'ANY'  Matching on ICMP is not supported.
-Named port specified for a container may narrow this down, but may not contradict this.
+If omitted or empty, any protocolmatches.
+Accepted values: 'TCP', 'UDP', 'SCTP', 'ANY'Matching on ICMP is not supported.Named port specified for a container may narrow this down, but may notcontradict this.

 <a id="nestedatt--spec--egress--to_ports--rules"></a>